opendatasoft/ods-documentation/source/creating_content/02_integrating_content/integrate_content.rst

 .. admonition:: Note
    :class: note

    Despite being based on AngularJS, the ODS-Widgets is designed to be used as a set of HTML elements, and are therefore entirely used in HTML code, with no JavaScript to write.
 It is therefore usable by anyone with a few notions of HTML, and doesn't require development skills.
-Moreover, many visualizations from OpenDataSoft provide the equivalent widgets code in real time when you use them from the portal, so you can learn by starting from the result of a visualization and iterate from there.
+Moreover, many visualizations from Opendatasoft provide the equivalent widgets code in real time when you use them from the portal, so you can learn by starting from the result of a visualization and iterate from there.

 On top of all the widgets offered by the `ods-widgets <http://opendatasoft.github.io/ods-widgets/docs/#/api>`_ library, a few additional directives are available for use within the content pages on the platform.
 Contrary to the widgets,